CPU Cache and OS Threads

 Summary

-In this chapter, we gained a deep understanding of the real stage on which multithreaded programs run, from both the hardware and operating system perspectives.
-At the hardware level, the CPU cache's L1/L2/L3 hierarchy, the 64-byte granularity of cache lines, the MESI protocol's state transitions, and RFO requests—these mechanisms determine the actual performance of multithreaded programs.
-False sharing is the easiest cache performance trap to fall into—two seemingly independent variables repeatedly trigger MESI protocol invalidations because they happen to fall on the same cache line, and alignas(64) is the most direct and effective solution.
+At the hardware level, the hierarchical structure of CPU caches (L1/L2/L3), the 64-byte granularity of cache lines, the state transitions of the MESI protocol, and RFO requests collectively determine the actual performance of multithreaded programs.
+False sharing is the most common cache performance pitfall—two seemingly independent variables repeatedly triggering MESI protocol invalidations because they reside on the same cache line. alignas(64) is the most direct and effective solution.

 code/volumn_codes/vol5/ch00-concurrency-fundamentals/.